AI & Society 2024: promises and perils in the next EU mandate

 Addressing critical questions of democracy, competitiveness and social protection, aligns closely with Friends of Europe’s 10 Policy Choices for a Renewed Social Contract.
 The outcomes of this Forum will be integrated into the discussions from Friends of Europe’s flagship State of Europe, ensuring a cohesive and comprehensive approach to these pressing issues.

-This event will take place in Brussels and will also be available to a wider audience via livestream.
+This event took place in Brussels and was also available to a wider audience via livestream.
 Follow us on Twitter, LinkedIn or Instagram and join the #AISocietyForum!

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering, you give your permission to use your image.
 Should you have any questions, please contact us.